How to Get a Job in Cybersecurity

 If you’re reading this blog post, you likely already know that cybersecurity is booming.
-Maybe you’ve read about the projected 3.5 million open jobs in cyber by 2021 or learned that—despite the pandemic’s impact on the economy—the career opportunities in cyber continue to grow.
-But how do you actually get a job in cybersecurity?
+Maybe you’ve read about the 3.5 million unfilled cybersecurity jobs or learned that—despite the pandemic’s impact on the economy—the career opportunities in cyber continue to grow.
+But how can you actually get a job in cybersecurity?
 Read on to get answers to some of the most-asked questions about launching a cyber career.

-Do You Need a Prior Technical Background to Get Hired?
+Do You Need a Technical Background to Get Hired?

 No—you don’t need a prior technical background or work experience to get your first job in cyber.
 In fact, 70–80% of Fullstack Cyber Bootcamp grads who earned jobs had no tech experience before the bootcamp.
 We’ve had alums transition from previous careers in marketing, event-planning, and a range of other fields.

-A “secret” to getting your first job in cybersecurity is knowing how to leverage skills in your previous work to make you stand out to employers.
-Helping grads navigate their career switch by leveraging past skills is one of the most important goals of the Fullstack Cyber Career Success team.
+A “secret” to getting your first job in cybersecurity is knowing how to leverage the skills you've built or utilized in your previous work to make you stand out to employers.
+In fact, helping grads navigate their career switch by leveraging past skills is one of the most important goals of the Fullstack Cyber Career Success team.

 To get the skills you need for your first cybersecurity job, there are a few major training options.
-The most common methods include university undergraduate programs and master’s programs or tech bootcamps.
+Common methods include university undergraduate programs and master’s programs or tech bootcamps.

 The Cyber Bootcamp route is beginner-friendly and has no degree prerequisites.
 At Fullstack, the part-time program lasts six months and spreads the learnings over classes that meet twice weekly in the evenings and on Saturday mornings.
 Additionally there is the immersive, full-time bootcamp, which lasts three months and is much more rigorous.

-All the programs mentioned above will prepare students for entry-level cybersecurity jobs like Cybersecurity Analyst.
+All the programs mentioned above will prepare students for entry-level cybersecurity jobs like Cybersecurity Analysts.

 What Specific Skills Are Employers Looking For?

-Thriving in a cybersecurity career requires a well-rounded individual who has mastered the technical aspects as well someone who works well on a team.
-A solid training program should prepare you for both.
-Fullstack Cyber Bootcamp teaches both the technical expertise and soft skills you need to launch a successful cybersecurity career.
+Thriving in a cybersecurity career depends on interpersonal strengths as well as technical skill.
+A solid training program should help you master both.
+Fullstack Cyber Bootcamp teaches both the technical expertise and practical skills - like how to work on a cyber team in any role - so you can launch not only a successful cybersecurity career, but a fulfilling one.

 Employers are looking for individuals who have a thirst for knowledge to keep current with cybersecurity news, bloggers and social media in their spare time while applying their constantly evolving skill set with side projects that demonstrate their ability to solve cybersecurity problems in real world situations.
 In order to do this, a firm background in technical skills and expanded soft skills must to nurtured.